OlegStrekachev/React-Lightbox-Gallery/docs/README.md

 - By leveraging Redux Toolkit, the gallery benefits from a unified state management system.
 This setup is ideal for managing modal states within complex applications, ensuring that the gallery operates seamlessly within the broader application context.
 Although designed with Redux in mind, the architecture is flexible enough to be modified for use without Redux, catering to a wide range of application needs.

-## Boilerplate configurations I have to write down to remember next time I open this.
+## Boilerplate configurations I have to write down to remember 🤯

 ### TypeScript Setup (`tsconfig.json`):